Time to cheque out

 We understand this sort of change can be hard to navigate for some.

-Community First members can still deposit other financial institutions' cheques into a Community First transaction account or savings account using a debit card or credit card through Australia Post's Bank@Post.
+Community First members can still deposit other financial institutions’ cheques into a Community First transaction account or savings account using a debit card or credit card through Australia Post’s Bank@Post.
+Please note that the maximum amount that can be deposited by cheque via Bank@Post is $999,999.
 A fee will apply for this service.

-We continue to provide a range of digital alternatives to cheques including electronic funds transfer (EFT), credit and debit cards, BPAY, PayID, telephone banking, and of course, our mobile app.
+We continue to provide a range of digital alternatives to cheques including electronic funds transfer (EFT), credit and debit cards, BPAY®, PayID and of course, our mobile app.